sanger/sample-tracking/README.md

 [prod]
 password=prod_password
 ```

-(but don't add the passwords file to the git repository)
+The passwords are in KeePass (but don't add the passwords file to the git repository)

-## Updating a view
+## Apply changes

+Make sure your are within the virtualenv.

+The `apply.py` script can be used to update the databases.

+You can run it with `apply.py -h` to see usage / help notes.

 - Create or edit the appropriate file in the `views` folder.
 Where you have to refer to a database schema, use the following placeholders:
   * `[reporting]`—the reporting schema
   * `[warehouse]`—the warehouse schema